NewsWorld News

 RELATED STORY | Mexican army kills leader of powerful Jalisco New Generation Cartel during operation to capture him

 The U.S. Embassy & Consulates in Mexico said Sunday that while no airports have been closed, roadblocks have impacted airline operations and flights have been canceled in both Guadalajara and Puerto Vallarta — two popular tourist destinations for Americans.
+United Airlines told Scripps News on Monday that it would resume flights to and from Puerto Vallarta and Guadalajara, while other airlines continued to monitor the situation.

 "Due to ongoing security operations and related road blockages and criminal activity, U.S. citizens in a number of locations in Mexico are urged to shelter in place," the security alert stated.
 "U.S. government staff in Guadalajara (Jalisco), Puerto Vallarta (Jalisco/Nayarit), Ciudad Guzman (Jalisco), Cancun (Quintana Roo), Playa del Carmen (Quintana Roo), Cozumel (Quintana Roo), Reynosa (Tamaulipas state), Tijuana (Baja California), and Michoacan will shelter in place and work remotely on Monday, February 23, and U.S. citizens should do the same.
 All U.S. government staff at Consulate General Monterrey have been directed to remain in the Monterrey metropolitan area, and U.S. government staff have been directed not to travel to Mazatlan through Wednesday, February 25."

 The Mexican Army on Sunday killed Nemesio Rubén Oseguera Cervantes, who went by the name “El Mencho."
-He was the leader of the Jalisco New Generation Cartel, which the U.S. considers to be as powerful as the Sinaloa cartel and is known for trafficking drugs into the U.S.
+He was the leader of the Jalisco New Generation Cartel, which the U.S. considers to be as powerful as the Sinaloa cartel and is known for trafficking drugs into the U.S. In the aftermath, cartel gunmen responded with violence, torching cars that blocked roads across the country and prompting many civilians to lock themselves indoors.

 FROM THE ARCHIVES | What are the impacts of Mexican cartels on the US?

-Aaron Mason, who is the news director for the Scripps News Group station in Buffalo, New York, was vacationing in Puerta Vallarta at the time of the killing and said he's okay but that things on the ground are uncertain.
+Aaron Mason, who is the news director for the Scripps News Group station in Buffalo, New York, was vacationing in Puerta Vallarta at the time of the killing and said he's okay but that things on the ground remain uncertain.

 "One thing we're wondering is food — we don't have any food really at our house," Mason said.
 "We're kind of joking about it and making, you know, making the most of that because what are you going to do, right?
 But, you know, everything is shut down.
 All the businesses are shut down — restaurants, corners stores, they're all shut down.
 There is video of a number of cars that have been lit on fire, that were lit on fire outside a Costco here."